Skip to main content

 How to get Brilinta without insurance

-A free coupon from SingleCare’s discount program could reduce the price of a month’s supply of Brilinta by as much as $190.
-For people on long-term antiplatelet therapy, that adds up to over $2,000 in savings annually.
-A SingleCare savings card can be printed or sent to a smartphone and then be used to save on a variety of prescription medications at participating local pharmacies.
+The cost of brand-name Brilinta without insurance can be very expensive.
+However, filling your prescription with generic Brilinta and using a free coupon from SingleCare could reduce the price of a month’s supply of ticagrelor to as low as $29.
+For people on long-term antiplatelet therapy, that adds up to over $7,600 in savings annually.
+A SingleCare savings card can be printed or saved to your smartphone and then used to save on a variety of prescription medications at participating local pharmacies.
+You can also use the SingleCare app.

 2. Consider buying health insurance